 Government contracts are designed to anticipate and address problems that might arise while contractors are performing their work.
+However, there are times when a request for equitable adjustment is necessary.
+We go into detail on how an equitable adjustment works.

 However, there are some circumstances when a contractor might find the scope of its work changing in a way that merits additional compensation.
 In these cases, a request for equitable adjustment can be used to pursue a fairer price.